genderkit/genderkit/_articles/vaginoplasty.md

 congruent with the gender identity {% cite cr181 %}.

 UK surgeons will normally expect that your BMI is below 30 before carrying out vaginoplasty.

+{% include list-of-surgeons %}

+Vaginoplasty is a major surgery and has a significant recovery time.
+You should expect to spend around 10 weeks time recovering before you are ready to resume work or study.
+When you are discharged from hospital, your surgeon should provide you with a sick note to give to your employer.

+If tissue from the scrotum is to be used in the construction of the vagina, or if there is hair on the penile skin, hair removal using [electrolysis]({% link _articles/electrolysis.md %}) will be required before you can have surgery.
+This may take up to a year to complete {% cite selvaggi2017 -l 269 %}.

+A very common complication of vaginoplasty is *granulation tissue* forming inside the neovagina, which can be treated with silver nitrate.
+This can often be carried out by a GP or practice nurse.

+For some people, vaginoplasty can provide a significant improvement in mental health.
+There is overall agreement in medical studies that after gender confirming medical interventions, rates of psychiatric disorders and psychiatric symptoms reduce considerably {% cite arcelus2017 -l 181 %}.
+However, as with other major life changes, you may find that [counselling]({% link _articles/counselling.md %}) before and after surgery may be helpful.

+### How do I get ready for surgery?

+Doing some preparation in advance can help make sure everything goes smoothly during your hospital stay and recovery.
+To help you avoid forgetting to do or buy something we have created a [Getting ready for gender surgeries page]({% link surgery-checklist.md %}).

+### How much will it cost?

+The cost of a vaginoplasty performed in the UK along with [labiaplasty]({% link _articles/labiaplasty.md %}) and [clitoroplasty]({% link _articles/clitoroplasty.md %}) is currently around £10000-15000 (last updated October 2020).

+If you have a [formal diagnosis]({% link _articles/formal-diagnosis.md %}), the NHS will usually provide funding for vaginoplasty and [penectomy]({% link _articles/penectomy.md %}), [orchidectomy]({% link _articles/orchidectomy.md %}), [clitoroplasty]({% link _articles/clitoroplasty.md %}) and/or [labiaplasty]({% link _articles/labiaplasty.md %}).

+{% include surgery-costs %}

+The NHS will normally also fund hair removal from the genitals before vaginoplasty, either by [laser hair reduction]({% link _articles/laser-hair-reduction.md %}) or [electrolysis]({% link _articles/electrolysis.md %}).
+This is to ensure that hair does not grow in the vagina.
+The process of hair removal may take many months {% cite bellringer:2007 -l 217 %}.
+Not all patients require hair removal, and your surgeon should tell you whether you need to do this or not.

 ### References